Jordan231111/PSoftDoc/README.md

 ---

 ### 2. **Rename the Folder to Match the Required Project Name**
-The professor’s notes specify that the project folder should be named `csci2600-HW_Name` (e.g., `csci2600-hw0` for homework 0).
+The professor's notes specify that the project folder should be named `csci2600-HW_Name` (e.g., `csci2600-hw0` for homework 0).
 To meet this requirement, rename the `yej6` folder accordingly.

 For example, if you're working on `hw00`, run:
 ```bash